JNR Class D52

 The Class D52 is a type of 2-8-2 steam locomotive built by the Japanese Government Railways (Now Japanese National Railways) and various manufacturers: Kisha Seizo, Nippon Sharyo, Kawasaki Heavy Industries Rolling Stock Company, Hitachi, and Mitsubishi Heavy Industries from 1943 to 1946.
 The name consists of a "D" for the four sets of driving wheels and the class number 52 for tender locomotives that the numbers 50 through 99 were assigned to under the 1928 locomotive classification rule.

 Preserved examples

 Most of the D52s have been scrapped.
-However, seven locomotives have been preserved.
+However, six locomotives have been preserved.

+D52 1 was scrapped in early March 2026 due to severe corrosion.